Uche-Kazi/Alx_DjangoLearnLab/django-models/LibraryProject/README.md

 Library Project Configuration
-This library_project directory is the main configuration package for the Django project.
+This LibraryProject directory is the main configuration package for the Django project.
 It contains essential project-wide settings and URL routing.

 Contents
 settings.py: Defines all Django project settings, including database configuration, installed applications, middleware, and static files.